 New Graduate Teaching Assistant Training

 UNC Charlotte’s accreditation standards require that all Graduate Teaching Assistants (GTAs) receive training prior to the start of their teaching contract.
-Research Assistants (RAs) who work with students are also expected to receive training.
-The Graduate School, through the Center for Graduate Life, offers online training for new TAs and RAs.
-This online training is designed to provide important information and policies relevant to the role of TA or RA.
-Topics to be covered in the online training include: FERPA, Discrimination/ADA, Common First Amendment Issues, Title IX/Sexual Harassment, Syllabus Policies/Resources, Classroom Management, Active Shooter on Campus guidelines, General Teaching Practices and Canvas Basics.
+The Graduate School, through the Center for Graduate Life, offers online training for new TAs.
+This online training is designed to provide important information and policies relevant to the role of TA.
+Topics to be covered in the online training include: FERPA, Discrimination/ADA, Common First Amendment Issues, Title IX/Sexual Harassment, Syllabus Policies/Resources, Classroom Management, Active Shooter on Campus guidelines, General Teaching Practices, Canvas Basics and more.

 Please find documents below from current and past Teaching Assistant Trainings that we hope you will find useful.